Tamatimtam/Lokatech-Greenhouse-Monitoring/hardwareSimulation/HARDWARE_SETUP.md

    Fan: 50% ON vs 0% OFF → Fan turns ON (50% > 0%)
    Light: 50% ON vs 0% OFF → Light turns ON (50% > 0%)

-## Cross-Section Aggregation

-Each section's data is aggregated to make a final decision for the entire greenhouse.
-The system uses a weighted average approach, giving more importance to sections with more critical conditions.

 ## Example Scenarios